 - Differentiate fonts by their characteristics.

-- Describe how the elements of design (letter-forms, columns, margin, etc.) are made into a cohesive whole through the use of visual hierarchy, typographic space and grid systems.
+- Demonstrate how the elements of design (letter-forms, columns, margin, etc.) are made into a cohesive whole through the use of visual hierarchy, typographic space and grid systems.

-- Design graphics for various modes of output (i.e. slides, overhead transparencies, hard copy prints for handouts, reports, ads, package design, and proposals)
+- Design and produce graphics for various modes of output (i.e. slides, overhead transparencies, hard copy prints for handouts, reports, ads, package design, and proposals)

 • plagiarism (turning in work not written by you, or lacking proper citation),